Raspberry Pi Zero W Brings Bluetooth And Wi-Fi Support, Costs $10

 What is Raspberry Pi

-The Raspberry Pi is a mini-computer about the size of a credit card which has been designed especially for educational purposes.
-Although slower than your normal laptop or desktop, it has been quickly adopted by innovationists and tech buffs who wish to create projects requiring micro-controllers.
-The reasonable price and handiness has attributed to the Raspberry Pi becoming so popular.
+The Raspberry Pi, a mini-computer about the size of a credit card, has been designed especially for educational purposes.
+Although slower than the normal laptop or desktop, it has been quickly adopted by innovationists and tech buffs who wish to create projects requiring micro-controllers.
+The reasonable price and handiness have attributed to the Raspberry Pi becoming so popular.

 What's New in the Raspberry Pi Zero W?

 The Zero W has built-in wireless networking access, comprising of an 802.11n LAN Wi-Fi connection, and Bluetooth version 4.0.
 The company decided to include wireless networking in its latest product as it was finding the demands for the same overwhelming and was compelled to do so.

 The original Zero had been bogged down with demands for the inclusion of a wireless networking channel and Raspberry Pi Foundation kept these in mind while designing the Zero W.

 The Raspberry Pi Zero W comes with a 1 GHz single-core CPU, a 512 MB of RAM, a mini-ADMI port, and USB OTG ports.
 It also includes a micro USB charging port, a HAT-compatible 40-pin header, a CSI camera connector, composite video and reset headers along with the new additions of 802.11n LAN Wi-Fi and Bluetooth version 4.0.